Sheree1986/Sheree-Edmund-Portfolio/Python_Moon_Kingdom_Hangman/README.md

 ## Situation

-Was task with learning a new language based on manager requirements through self study.
-This python application take a spin on the classic game of hangman.
-Sailor Moon is one of my first and all time favorite anime.
-Instead of the tradition "hanging", it is replaced with a transformation.
-In order to win a user has 10 attempts to guess the correct word before Sailor Moon completes her transformation.
+Was tasked with learning a new language based on manager requirements through self-study.
+This Python application takes a spin on the classic game of hangman.
+Sailor Moon is one of my first and all-time favorite anime.
+Instead of the traditional "hanging", it is replaced with a transformation.
+To win a user has 10 attempts to guess the correct word before Sailor Moon completes her transformation.

 ## Task